cosinekitty/sapphire/TubeUnit.md

 it is also possible to inject external audio signals directly into the resonant tube.
 These signals are mixed with pressure signals caused by air escaping from the piston/valve assembly.
-Because external audio injection is only affected by the DECAY, ANGLE, and ROOT parameters, as soon as you connect any cables to L/R, those control groups light up as a reminder of this limitation.
+Because external audio injection is only affected by the DECAY, ANGLE, and ROOT parameters, as soon as you connect any cables to either L/R input, those control groups light up as a reminder of this limitation.
-However, all 8 control groups still continue to function in modifying airflow, so long as the AIRFLOW control is not locked at zero.
+However, all 8 control groups still continue to operate normally: they still affect any air flowing past the piston.

 ### Output level (OUT)